 Temperature-controlled equipment (cold rooms, freezers, HVACsystems) is only as good as its consistency.
 Mapping verifies that:

-This ensures confidence in critical equipment and identifiesthe need for repairs or upgrades.
+This ensures confidence in critical equipment and identifies the need for repairs or upgrades.

 4. Improves Operational Efficiency